-Tarka Daal, that nourishing, creamy lentil curry, is the perfect winter warmer that is cheap and easy to prepare and tastes outstanding.
+Tarka Daal, that nourishing, creamy lentil curry, is the perfect winter warmer that is cheap, easy to prepare, and tastes outstanding.

 Comfort food, with a gentle kick.
 Just perfect for this time of year, and ridiculously cheap to prepare too.
 This entire recipe made enough for four people (if served with rice or naan bread) or two people on its own, and it cost a staggering £1.75 to make.